BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 ### Green Mountain Care
 <p>
-    In March of 2011, the state of Vermont in the United States passed bill H.202, legislating a completely government-funded universal healthcare system for Vermont residents.
+    In March of 2011, the state of Vermont in the United States passed bill H.202, legislating a completely government-funded universal healthcare system for Vermont residents.⁵
     The system was called "Green Mountain Care", after Vermont's nickname: "The Green Mountain State".
 </p>

 <p>
-    "As of January 2013, Vermont was still working out the role of Green Mountain Care and the responsibilities of the bill, as well as how to fund the program."
+    "As of January 2013, Vermont was still working out the role of Green Mountain Care and the responsibilities of the bill, as well as how to fund the program."⁵
     A year later, the bill was dead.
-    "As of April 2014, Vermont had yet to craft a bill that would address the $2 billion in extra spending necessary to fund the single-payer system, and by the end of the year, the state abandoned their plan for universal health care, citing the taxes required of smaller businesses within the state."
+    "As of April 2014, Vermont had yet to craft a bill that would address the $2 billion in extra spending necessary to fund the single-payer system, and by the end of the year, the state abandoned their plan for universal health care, citing the taxes required of smaller businesses within the state."⁵
 </p>

 <p>
     The Green Mountain Care failure happened in the wealthiest country in the world.
-    In 2014, Vermont was in the top third of states for GDP per capita, and had a relatively high state income tax rate.
+    In 2014, Vermont was in the top third of states for GDP per capita⁶, and had a relatively high state income tax rate⁷.
     There was also significant political will, or the bill wouldn't have materialized in the first place.
-    So what was the problem?
+    What was the problem?
 </p>

 <p>
     I believe the problem was entirely cultural.
-The problem wasn't political, logistical, or even economic.
+The problem wasn't political, logistical, economic, or even political.
     The United States is quite culturally individualistic.
     Paying for someone else's healthcare isn't individualistic.
 </p>